Sangio1990/backend-path/projects/001-calculator-with-apis/README.md

 Run the server with the command line </br>
 >node server.js </br>

-while in the projects\001-calculator-with-apis folder, than use postman or a similar program to send a request to: http://localhost:8000/API/
+while in the projects\001-calculator-with-apis folder, than use postman or a similar program to send a request to: http://localhost:8000/API/ </br>
-/sum for the sum of the numbers
+/sum for the sum of the numbers</br>
-/div for the division of the numbers
+/div for the division of the numbers</br>
-/mul for the multiplication of the numbers
+/mul for the multiplication of the numbers</br>
-/sub for the subtraction of the numbers
+/sub for the subtraction of the numbers</br>
-In the body send a Json file with the body:
+In the body send a Json file with the body:</br>
-{
+{</br>
-    "numbers": [list, of, numbers]
+    "numbers": [list, of, numbers]</br>
-}
+}</br>